-54 lecture hours Prerequisite: Math 1B.

-Recommended successful completion of Math 1C
+Prerequisite: Satisfactory completion of Math 1B.
+Recommended successful completion of Math 1C Transferable to CSU/UC C-ID MATH 250

 This course develops the techniques and theory needed to solve and classify systems of linear equations.
 Solution techniques include row operations, Gaussian elimination, and matrix algebra.
 Investigates the properties of vectors in two and three dimensions, leading to the notion of an abstract vector space.
 Vector space and matrix theory are presented including topics such as inner products, norms orthogonally, eigenvalues, eigenspaces, and linear transformation.
 Selected application of linear algebra are included.
-(L, M)
+(L. M)